Active-CSS/active-css/README.md

 # [Active CSS](https://activecss.org/)

 Power-up your CSS with actions!
-Turn CSS into a full-on programming language!
+Is the CSS of the future a full-on programming language?

 Active CSS is a JavaScript plugin that adds event-driven actions to CSS.